You may have zero experience with selling international hardware deals.

 When the channel builds global solutions, they use the international VAR “network.”
 Each VAR has their own way of re-selling this network to their American clients.

-If you’re part of a big VAR, you might have an international team that you need to pass deals off to — which sucks.
+If you’re part of a big Solutions Provider (SP), you might have an international team that you need to pass deals off to — which sucks.
 You lose the commission on the deal and have no control over the quality of the solution.

 These international teams usually lead the client down one of two “solutions:”

-Some US VARs use an International VAR Re-sell program.
-These US VARs simply resell the international VAR as their own service.
+Some US VARs (and SPs) use an International VAR Re-sell program.
+These US companies simply resell the international VAR as their own service.

-It’s the same exact solution as the RaaS program except the client only has to work with the US VAR.
+It’s the same exact solution as the RaaS program except the client only has to work with the US VAR or SP.
 Fundamentally, both programs are the same — a re-packaging of the international VAR.

 Why is re-selling the international VAR network such a bad thing?